 Variation FHA, which means a financial hardship arrangement that involves a permanent change to the terms of the consumer credit, and meets the requirements in subsection 8A(11) of Schedule 2.

-Other miscellaneous definitions in se 5 are destroy (the meaning of which is affected by section 1A of Schedule 2) and transfer event (which means an event where a credit provider’s rights to repayment of credit are acquired).
-Section 5 also clarifies that for the CR Code 2025, certain credit providers are not non-participating credit providers, and therefore are bound by the code; the relevant operative provision is s 1 of Schedule 2.
+Other miscellaneous definitions in section 5 are destroy (the meaning of which is affected by section 1A of Schedule 2) and transfer event (which means an event where a credit provider’s rights to repayment of credit are acquired).
+Section 5 also clarifies that for the CR Code 2025, certain credit providers are not non-participating credit providers, and therefore are bound by the code; the relevant operative provision is section 1 of Schedule 2.

 Section 6 – Schedules